mdrideout/junjo-ai-studio-deployment-example/README.md

 docker logs -f junjo-app
 ```

-Your Junjo Server is now live!
+Your Junjo AI Studio is now live!
 Visit the Web UI to see workflow runs from the demo application.

 ### 4. Block Storage (Optional)